 The movement is named after Russian bodybuilder and wrestler George Hackenschmidt.
 He performed a variation of the exercise meant as a compound leg movement that isolates the quads, which in turn reduces the engagement of the hamstrings, the gluteus maximus, erector spinae muscle group, trapezius, and posterior deltoids together called the posterior chain.

 The reverse hack squat performed today is a modified version of that exercise, where you are facing the weights and instead of your back, the chest is placed against the pads.
 Some of the newer hack squat machines have been designed with the reverse hack squat in mind, making it a lot more comfortable to perform.

-How to do Reverse Hack Squat: Step by Step
+How To Do A Reverse Hack Squat: Step by Step

 The reverse hack squat has multiple variations.
 Below is instructions on how to perform it using the hack squat machine.

 - Load the Hack Machine with the weight you are comfortable with.